A list of helpful and often used commands of the npm package directory

 Npm tries to normalize the dependencies of the installed packages and remove the ones that are used multiple times.
 This command can be especially useful in Windows environments where the allowed path of a folder is limited to 260 characters. -

-npm view PACKAGE_NAME version
+npm view <package-name> version

 See the version of an installed package. -